Dealer Licensing in South Carolina

 We've outlined them below for you.
 For more information, refer to the South Carolina Department of Motor Vehicles (SCDMV) dealer licensing page.

 Before you submit an application, you will need to attend a pre-licensing course lasting 8 hours.
 Information about the course can be found online using the free Adobe Reader, or you can visit the Carolinas Independent Automobile Dealers Association (CIADA).
 The website provides current course locations, schedules, and fees.

 Upon completion, you will be given a certificate to include with your application packet.
 Additional forms and documents to include are as follows:

 - Application For A Dealer Or Wholesaler License (Form DLA-1): This is the initial application for a dealer license.

-- Motor Vehicle Dealer and Wholesaler Surety Bond (Form DLA-1B): A $30,000 Surety Bond and Power of Attorney.
+- Motor Vehicle Dealer and Wholesaler Surety Bond (Form DLA-1B and 1B IS): A $30,000 Surety Bond and Power of Attorney.
 The name on the Bond must match the same name on the application and the Bond must be in effect before your license can be issued.
 You can purchase bonds at most insurance agencies.
 (Dealers for travel trailers, motorcycles, and wholesale auto auctions must post a $15,000 surety bond.)